rpc21/slogo/doc/API_SLOGO.md

     * currLocation
     * fileName
 * Interactions
-    * Parser gives information to the Turtle of what to do
+    * main.Parser gives information to the Turtle of what to do
     * Sends information to UI about location and whether or not drawing
 ####Class 2: ValidWord
 * Methods